The perfect gift for nature lovers, three tins of wildflower seed balls to support declining British Bumblebees.

+Bumblebee Celebration Tins.
 Scatter on a garden bed or plant pot.
 Each tin inlcudes 20 balls.

-Our mission is to help and inspire more people to grow wildflowers in their gardens for pollinators.
-We've launched these tins as part of our 10 year anniversary celebration to help to raise awareness about three declining British bumblebee species, and the need to keep scattering wildflowers!
+Seedball mission is to help and inspire more people to grow wildflowers in their gardens for pollinators.
+These tins were designed to help to raise awareness about three endangered species, the Short-Haired, Great Yellow, and Shrill Carder Bumblebees and the need to grow more wildflowers!

 It’s time to rewild!